ES

 Affiliations:

-Science Fiction & Fantasy Writers of America (Active)
+Science Fiction & Fantasy Writers Association (Full)

 Canadian Science Fiction Fantasy Association